chrisodonnell3/Nunn-Lab-Contacts-App/README.md

 Group Members: Ada Wong, Chris O'Donnell, Evelyn Cupil-Garcia, Orgil Batzaya, Shawn Sun

 ## Description
-[Name] is a specialized data collection and management app that allows creating, editing, and searching individuals based on a number of unique fields, such as name (formal or aliases) or unique ID.
+Nunn Lab Contacts is a specialized data collection and management app that allows creating, editing, and searching individuals based on a number of unique fields, such as name (formal or aliases) or unique ID.
 All features are sustained offline, which permits functionality in remote or low-resource settings.
 This app was created in collaboration with the Nunn Lab at Duke University.

 ### Features
+Link to Figma Wireframes Design: https://www.figma.com/file/RdBl0TKcUVYHnia1HZSTMZ/storyboard-mvp?node-id=0%3A1

 **Table View:** Primary UI element of the app.
 Cells may contain a selection of the following:
 - Photo
-- Primary Name
+- Names
 - ID
 - Sex/gender
 - Age